playbenny/benny_manual/docs/blockipedia.md

 ### fx.abl.distortion
 - wrapper for the abl.dsp.distortion. stereo in stereo out. only available in max 9.

+### fx.abl.drumbuss
+- wrapper for the abl.device.drumbuss. stereo in stereo out. only available in max 9.

 ### fx.abl.fuzz
 - wrapper for the abl.dsp.fuzz. stereo in stereo out. only available in max 9.